JimDesu/basis-lang/spec.md

 The slash separates the parameter list from the capture list.
 The capture list enumerates names from the construction site that the body may reference; the body may reference its own parameters, the captured names, and any language-visible names independent of capture (top-level commands, constants), and nothing else.

-**Capture modes.** The capture list admits READ-mode and REFERENCE-mode captures only.
-PRODUCE-mode captures are forbidden (§6.10): a productive obligation belongs to a specific call boundary in the defining frame and cannot be carried across a closure construction boundary.
-The two reasons (§6.10): lambdas may outlive the defining frame through ceiling-flattening of reference captures, leaving the productive slot potentially nonexistent at invocation; and lambdas have multi-invocation semantics, where deferring a productive write to invocation time fails the write-once rule.
+**Capture modes.** The capture list admits READ-mode and UPDATE-mode captures only.
+CREATE-mode captures are forbidden (§6.10): a CREATE obligation belongs to a specific call boundary in the defining frame and cannot be carried across a closure construction boundary.
+The two reasons (§6.10): lambdas may outlive the defining frame through ceiling-flattening of reference captures, leaving the CREATE slot potentially nonexistent at invocation; and lambdas have multi-invocation semantics, where deferring a CREATE write to invocation time fails the write-once rule.

 **Reference-chain flattening for `&` captures.** A `&`-mode capture is flattened to the origin slot's owning frame, parallel to the rule for command-reference `&` bindings (§8.2).
-If `&x` captures a name that is itself a reference parameter of the constructing frame, the capture chains through to the origin; the lambda's ceiling becomes the origin slot's owning frame.
+If `&x` captures a name that is itself an UPDATE parameter of the constructing frame, the capture chains through to the origin; the lambda's ceiling becomes the origin slot's owning frame.

 **Per-invocation copy-restore for `&` captures.** For each invocation of a lambda with `&` captures, the captured slot reference is bound at invocation time per the standard copy-restore discipline of §6.4: the invocation observes the slot's current value, may mutate it during the invocation, and the mutations are written back at the invocation's successful completion.
 Failures during the invocation leave the captured slot's pre-invocation value preserved, per failure-atomicity (§7.18).
 This is distinct from command-reference `&` *bindings* (§8.2), which are partial-application and operate on the bound slot directly without per-invocation copy-restore.